-From what the inspector observed, there was evidence that the three residents, who each lived on their own received quality care in which their independence was promoted.
+From what the inspector observed, there was evidence that the five residents living in the centre received quality care in which their independence was promoted.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed in line with the requirements of the regulations.